show_page.php1 : mn05.jpg

 HISTORY: This elk presented for anorexia, lameness and thickening of all four distal limbs.
 Pulmonary nodules were diagnosed radiographically.
 Tuberculosis was suspected and the animal was euthanized.

-HISTOPATHOLOGIC DESCRIPTION: Bone, metatarsus (per contributor): Diffusely extending perpendicularly from the cortical surface and markedly elevating the periosteum are numerous trabeculae of bone up to 12mm in length, delineated from the peripheral edge of the normal cortex by a basophilic line (resting line).
-The deep third of new bone extending from the pre-existing cortex is dense and composed of mature lamellar bone, forming well-organized osteons with lower numbers of osteocytes and minimal intertrabecular fibrovascular tissue.
+HISTOPATHOLOGIC DESCRIPTION: Bone, metatarsus (per contributor): Diffusely extending perpendicularly from the cortical surface and markedly elevating the periosteum up to 12mm are numerous trabeculae of variably mature bone, delineated from the peripheral edge of the normal cortex by a basophilic line (resting line).
+The deep third of new bone extending from the pre-existing cortex is dense and composed of mature lamellar bone, forming well-organized osteons with low numbers of osteocytes within lacunae and minimal intertrabecular fibrovascular tissue.
 Peripheral trabeculae are composed of irregular woven bone with scalloped margins and numerous haphazardly arranged osteocytes within lacunae.
-Between trabeculae of woven bone there is absence of normal marrow elements, and trabeculae are separated by a moderate amount of loose fibrovascular tissue.
+Between trabeculae of woven bone there is absence of normal bone marrow, and trabeculae are separated by a moderate amount of loose fibrovascular tissue.
 Woven trabecular bone immediately subjacent to the periosteum is lined by osteoid seams and further lined by 1-2 cells layers of plump, reactive osteoblasts.
 The periosteum is expanded up to 1.5mm by abundant fibrous connective tissue.

 MORPHOLOGIC DIAGNOSIS: 1.
 Bone, metatarsus: Periosteal new bone formation (hyperostosis), diffuse, severe, Rocky Mountain elk (Cervus elaphus nelsoni), cervid.